Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "I thought you smelled over-ripe.
 What movie?"

 "Har har!"
 Warhorse took it in good grace as always, which seemed to amuse Hina.
-"Anyway, uh…we were gonna do a horror flick…" Warhorse eyed the females, "But maybe something more, um, funny?"
+"Anyway, uh... we were gonna do a horror flick..."
+Warhorse eyed the females, "But maybe something more, um, funny?"

 "Nightmare Before Christmas?" suggested Baseball.